simon-katz/lein-nomis-ns-graph/README.md

 ## Installation and Usage

-Put `[lein-nomis-ns-graph "x.x.x"]` into the `:plugins` vector of your `:user` profile.
-Then run
+Put `[lein-nomis-ns-graph "0.10.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

-    lein nomis-ns-graph

-from a Clojure project directory.
-This outputs a file `ns-nomis-graph.png` showing the internal namespace dependencies of the project's `.clj` sources.
-Dependencies on external namespaces, say `clojure.java.io`, are not shown.

-You can also pass an optional platform argument to generate a graph for ClojureScript

-    lein nomis-ns-graph :cljs # or
-    lein nomis-ns-graph :clj

 ## Usage

+Run when in a Clojure project directory.

 ### Basic Usage